FLO-2DSoftware/FLO-2D-Docs/Build21/_sources/flo-2d_pro/FLO-2D Pro Reference Manual 2021/Chapter 2.rst.txt

    DSEC = computational timestep in seconds

-   TIME_ACCEL = user defined parameter ranging from 0.1 to 10.0 with a default value of 1.0
+   TIME_ACCEL = Coefficient to increase the rate of incremental timestep change.
+   Default value = 0.1.
+A value of 0.1 may result in a more stable simulation time.
+   A value of 0.2 or higher may result in a faster simulation.

    XFAST = XFAST + 0.001 for each successfully completed timestep loop when DSEC > 1.0 second.
    XFAST resets to 1.0 each time the DSEC timestep is decremented.